ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 1. Predicting on data

+    Prediction (using clusterization of trained data we predict, which cluster does new point belong to) is done same way as for regression methods with only difference that there is no column for answer on train data.

+    ```sql
+    CREATE TABLE IF NOT EXISTS train_data
+    (
+        param1 Float64,
+        param2 Float64
+    ) ENGINE = Memory;

+    CREATE TABLE your_model ENGINE = Memory AS SELECT
+    incrementalClustering(4)(param1, param2)
+    AS state FROM train_data;

+    WITH (SELECT state FROM your_model) AS model SELECT
+    evalMLMethod(model, param1, param2) FROM test_data
+    ```

+    Here we predict clusters of `test_data` based on clusterization of `train_data` on 6 clusters in two-dimensional space.
-`evalMLMethod` returns predicted clusters for input elements of the function.
+    `evalMLMethod` returns predicted clusters for input elements of the function as integers from `0` to `5`.

 2. Fetching cluster centers

     No `-State` combinator query returns a `Float64` array, which stores all clusters in raw format - an array of size `clusters_number * dimensions`, where each sequential `dimensions` number of elements represent one cluster.

+    ```sql
+    SELECT incrementalClustering(2)(param1, param2, param3, param4)
+    ```
+    Such query will return an array of 8 elements.
+First 4 of them are the coordinates of the first predicted cluster and second 4 are the coordinates of the second cluster.

 [Original article](https://clickhouse.yandex/docs/en/query_language/agg_functions/reference/) <!--hide-->